 It’s about more than weather, of course.
 People from progressive havens like Provincetown, Mass., Austin, Tex., Denver, Colo., or Portland, Ore., tend to think all of Iowa is rural, isolated, and old-fashioned.
 Few outside of Iowa are aware of what a progressive beacon we have in Iowa City, with its decades-long record of pioneering in civil rights, gender rights, and more.

 Truth be told, it does feel a little limiting sometimes.
 Largely when one realizes that this bastion of progressiveness we call Iowa City is tiny, and its pool of full-time, permanent progressive residents is also tiny.
-Take a step outside of the “bubble” here, or begin expanding beyond the small but visible circle of leading Iowa progressives, and you may find yourself fighting that nagging question: “why do I choose to be here, if I don’t have to be?”
+Take a step outside of the “bubble” here, or begin expanding beyond the small but visible circle of leading Iowa progressives, and you may find yourself fighting that nagging question: “why do I choose to be here in Iowa, if I don’t have to be?”

 You may start to encounter odd stares, as Aerin Black says they do because of their blatant flouting of gender norms in voice and mannerism.
 You may feel as though dangerous outdated notions leave you unsafe, as Cheryl Weatherford describes.
 You may feel the hand of the law is unreasonably heavy in some ways and also rooted in old ways of thinking, as Chris Rice describes in his work with Decriminalize Davenport.